breck7/scrollsdk/faq.md

 #### Why didn't I-Expressions catch on?

 Not sure.
 We think it's because perhaps it was pitched as a different way to write Lisp, and that was it.
 With Tree Notation, coming up with an improved way to write Lisp was never a primary goal.
 Our primary goals have been to enable visual programming, simpler APIs, cleaner code and program synthesis, for which Tree Notation is an ideal tool.

+#### How was Tree Notation discovered?

+Below is a transcript of Breck telling the origin story.
+This is taken from the upcoming E!
+True Hollywood Story 'Tree Notation: the Drugs, Sex, and Fights in the days before it had 84 stars.`

+"The year was 2012.
+Barack Hussein Obama was president, Prettier hadn't been released yet, and humans talked to other humans more than Alexa.

+Our startup <a href="https://www.youtube.com/watch?v=ZWthAz839Og">NudgePad</a> was building a visual web page editor in our office in San Francisco, which was located in the backroom of a warehouse that built wooden pianos by hand.
+In comparison to Nudge Inc., the wooden piano business was *booming*.

+With NudgePad, users could drag, drop and edit their web pages without touching any code.
+It worked awesome, at least 1 percent of the time.
+As the user was editing their pages visually, we coded NudgePad to read and write the language HAML, which I had learned at my previous job at <a href="https://labzero.com/">Lab Zero</a>.

+I ended up needing to write my own HAML parser and code generator for reasons long since forgotten.
+Because we were a broke startup, I kept trying to cut syntax from the language to save time and money.
+This also saved me from talking to users, a key strategy behind any great business (\s).

+Every now and then I would remove some syntax character from our HAML clone and still somehow get everything in NudgePad to work.
+Eventually the language was just spaces, newlines, and colons.

+And then there was an "aha!" moment.
+I remember I was walking to work, going over the code in my head, and had just reached the <a href="https://goo.gl/maps/4cTV2CcpQcX8NPC16">101 overpass</a> when I realized I could dump the colons!
+I went straight to my desk, opened up my editor, and a couple hours later had removed the colons and everything still worked.
+I remember at the time thinking that was potentially a profound idea but I *was positive* someone had built it already.
+I thought there was no chance it hadn't been invented yet because it was so simple.
+By Kevin's Law, It had probably appeared on Shark Tank before.

+But for years I'd ping folks in industry, post on message boards, and do a lot of Google searches.
+It took me years of searching for it before I thought maybe no had noticed and leveraged this idea before.

+5 years later I had another "aha" moment when I realized it would also be a good base notation for *any* type of computer language, and wrote a paper about it.
+Which went on to be cited over (editor's note: it says "zero" here, is that correct?) times.

+It was over 7 years before the first "aha" moment that Tree Notation started to get good."

 ## Other